-CHSE Odisha Plus II results 2018 Date and Time: Class 12 Science results by May 19
+CHSE Odisha 12th results 2018: Science results declared, check scores at chseodisha.nic.in

-CHSE Odisha Plus II results 2018: The Council of Higher Secondary Education (CHSE), Odisha will declare the results of Plus II Science examinations either on May 19 or latest by May 21, 2018.
-“The board is trying to announce the results of Plus II Science examinations on Saturday, May 19, if not, the results will be declared on Monday, May, 21,” said Pranab Mangaraj, Secretary, CHSE, Odisha.
+CHSE Odisha Plus II results 2018: The Council of Higher Secondary Education (CHSE), Odisha has declared the results of Plus II Science examinations today, on May 19.
+“The board will declare the results of Plus II Science examinations on Saturday, May 19, ” Pranab Mangaraj, Secretary, CHSE, Odisha had earlier said.
 The results of Plus II Arts and Commerce is likely to be declared by the first week of June, said the official.
 The students who had appeared for the examination can check the marks through the official website — chseodisha.nic.in.
 Apart from it, the results will be available at orissaresults.nic.in.

 About 3.80 lakh students from 1,504 colleges in Science, Arts, Commerce and Vocational education streams appeared for the examination this year held in 1,106 centres across the state.
 The Plus II examination was held from March 6 to March 29 and the practical examination was conducted from January 25 to February 5.
 The regular students appeared in the examinations according to the new syllabus prepared in the line of Central Board of Secondary Education (CBSE).
 However, the ex-regular students had appeared for the Plus II exam as per their old syllabus.
 This year, the board increased the number of seats from 1,007 to 1,110 for plus two exam centres, due to the increase in the number of students.